Rainer Woelki: Handling of sexual child abuse cases

 In 2011 a victim of child abuse was paid a large settlement based on the probable gravity of the case.
 In 2015 Woelki did not decide to reopen the case and notify Rome of it because of the "bad health of the priest" involved and because the "victim refused to offer testimony".
 According to Thomas Schüller, a professor for religious law but uninvolved in this case, the victim had credibly claimed that he wanted to testify.
-In December 2020, Schüller called upon Woelki to resign for misrepresenting the victim's position in this way.
+In December 2020, Schüller demanded Woelki resign for supposedly misrepresenting the victim's position.

 Johannes-Wilhelm Rörig, appointed by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth to fight child abuse, made the criticism in 2020 that the Roman Catholic Archdiocese of Cologne, led by Woelki, was the only one that was not making progress although Woelki was the first bishop in Germany who had ordered an investigation on how the people responsible in the archdiocese had handled cases of child abuse.
 The review of cases between 1975 and 2018 concluded then there had been more than 200 child sexual abusers in the archdiocese and more than 300 victims, most of whom were less than 14 years old.
 Rörig criticised Woelki for ordering a second report on the handling of sexual abuse cases in the Archdiocese of Cologne but refusing to make the first public when it was finished.
 The Central Committee of German Catholics demanded on 20 October 2020 that the report be made public.
 The board of affected persons had agreed not to make the report public, but later on some of them claimed that they had been misinformed and that pressure had been put on them.
 Woelki justified his refusal to release the report by saying there had been problems in the methodology of its preparation, but did not specify what problems he was asserting had existed.